 Why do so many earthquakes occur at a depth of 10km?

-10 km is a "fixed depth".
+Ten kilometers is a "fixed depth".
 Sometimes data are too poor to compute a reliable depth for an earthquake.
-In such a case, the depth is assigned to be 10 km.
+In such cases, the depth is assigned to be 10 km.
+Why that number?
 In many areas around the world, reliable depths tend to average 10 km or close to it.
 For example, if we made a histogram of the reliable depths in such an area, we'd expect to see a peak around 10 km.
-Thus, if we don't know the depth, 10 km is a reasonable guess.
-We used to use 33 km.
-Increased understanding indicates that 10 km is more likely.
+So if we don't know the depth, 10 km is a reasonable guess.
+The USGS used to use 33 km, but increased understanding indicates that 10 km is more likely.

-Modern computational and theoretical advances can now produce reliable depths at greater distances from the nearest station, so the rule of thumb does not always apply nowadays.
+Modern computational and theoretical advances can now produce reliable depths at greater distances from the nearest station, so the rule of thumb does not always apply.
 However, the rule of thumb does illustrate one conclusion: fixed depths are more common for shallow earthquakes than for deep ones.

 Can I get on a list to receive an email message when there is an earthquake?
 How do I sign up for earthquake notifications?
 Are there any Feeds I can subscribe to?